 Lisa received her Masters in Science in Physiotherapy in 2010 at the University of Western Ontario.
-Since then, she has had extensive experience working with various ages with a variety of musculoskeletal conditions, and takes special interest treating pre and post surgical interventions, and acute and chronic neck and back pain.
+Since then, she has extensive experience working with various ages with a variety of musculoskeletal conditions.

-In her spare time, Lisa enjoys staying active in the gym, running outdoors, and swimming.
+In her spare time, Lisa enjoys staying active through a balance of strength training, running, and yoga.

-Physiotherapists are registered health care professionals who provide non invasive treatment to a wide range of musculoskeletal and neurological injuries and conditions.
+Physiotherapists are registered healthcare professionals who are university trained and provide treatment to a wide range of musculoskeletal and neurological injuries and conditions.
 Physiotherapy will help restore your physical function after an injury, aid in preventing future injuries, and assist in disease prevention.

 Common Conditions Treated